risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-kafka.md

 ## Read schemas from locations

-RisingWave supports reading schemas from a Web location in `http://...`, `https://...`, or `S3://...` format, or a Confluent Schema Registry for Kafka data in Avro or Protobuf format.
+RisingWave supports reading schemas from a Web location in `http://...`, `https://...`, or `S3://...` format, or a Confluent Schema Registry for Kafka data in Protobuf format.
+For Avro, only Confluent Schema Registry is supported for reading schemas.

 For Protobuf, if a schema location is specified, the schema file must be a `FileDescriptorSet`, which can be compiled from a `.proto` file with a command like this: